abhinavsharma/hypersearch/README.md

 Usually, these go away after a few times of solving the CAPTCHAs.
 Loading a search result page followed by another similar one very quickly is an unusual pattern and Google finds it suspicious.

-**How is Hypersearch funded?**
+**How is Hyperweb funded?**

 We make paid iOS apps [Hyperweb](https://hyperweb.app) and Insight Browser that bring in revenue.
-Hypersearch is a free and open source project we've built for the desktop community.
+Hyperweb is a free and open source project we've built for the desktop community.
 # Development Notes

 Even though the project is open source, the current group of developers is small.
 If you'd like to help, feel free to reach out to me directly - abhinav@laso.ai